uclaacm/learning-lab-crash-course-su20/README.md

 ## Licensing and Attribution

 These notes were mostly written by Matthew Wang ([@malsf21](https://github.com/malsf21)) and Leo Krashanoff ([@krashanoff](https://github.com/krashanoff)).
-They would like to thank ACM Hack in particular, for providing inspiration for some of these notes.
+Many thanks to our guest lecturers, Tomoki and Karen.
+They would like to also thank ACM Hack, the Mozilla Developer Network, and W3Schools, for providing inspiration for some of these notes.

 These notes are published with the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) ([link to legal](https://creativecommons.org/licenses/by/4.0/legalcode)), and all of the code samples with the MIT License.
 You are free to use them however you wish.
 If you do, let us know - we'd love to know how you used them, and how we can make them better.